-

 Take and Make Craft Kits for Kids

 Take & Make Craft Kits are available for pick up at the main desk on Thursdays beginning at 10:00.
 These theme-based craft kits will contain all you need to create an exciting project.
-Plus, a Hoopla book suggestion will be posted on Facebook.
 Quantities are limited.
-Funded by the Friends of the Cohasset Library.
+Generously funded by the Friends of the Cohasset Library.

 -